Continued from "Is the Church of Jesus Christ Homophobic?"

 The LDS Church and Same-Sex Marriage

-Even within the church, many were hurt and confused by this political action that felt at odds with their understanding of both constitutional rights and the gospel of Jesus Christ.
-Two years later Elder Marlin K. Jensen of the Seventy attended a special meeting of the Oakland California Stake and listened to some of their stories.
+Even within the church, many were hurt and confused by this political action that felt at odds with their understanding of both constitutional rights, separation of church and state, and the gospel of Jesus Christ.
+In 2010 Elder Marlin K. Jensen of the Seventy attended a special meeting of the Oakland California Stake and listened to some of their stories.
 He reportedly said, "I have heard the calls for change in our church’s policy on this subject.
 I have read Carol Lynn Pearson’s books and wept as I read them.
 I don’t think the evolution of our policies will go as far as many would like.
 Rather I think the evolution will be one of better understanding.
 I believe our concept of marriage is part of the bedrock of our doctrine and will not change.
 I believe our policy will continue to be that gay members of the Church must remain celibate.
 However, I want you to know that as a result of being with you this morning, my aversion to homophobia has grown.
 I know that many very good people have been deeply hurt, and I know that the Lord expects better of us."
-The church was noticeably absent from state-level same-sex marriage debates or legislation during the 2012 election cycle when Mitt Romney, a Latter-day Saint, was running for president of the United States.
+The LDS Church was noticeably absent from state-level same-sex marriage debates or legislation during the 2012 election cycle when Mitt Romney, a member, was running for president of the United States.

-However, after same-sex marriage was legalized in the U.S., the church issued a statement that read in part: "The gospel of Jesus Christ teaches us to love and treat all people with kindness and civility - even when we disagree.
+After the Supreme Court legalized same-sex marriage across the U.S., the LDS Church issued a statement that read in part: "The gospel of Jesus Christ teaches us to love and treat all people with kindness and civility - even when we disagree.
 We affirm that those who avail themselves of laws or court rulings authorizing same‐sex marriage should not be treated disrespectfully.
 Indeed, the Church has advocated for rights of same‐sex couples in matters of hospitalization and medical care, fair housing and employment, and probate, so long as these do not infringe on the integrity of the traditional family or the constitutional rights of churches."
 In November of that year, the church implemented a very controversial policy (identical to the longstanding policy for polygamous families) that categorized same-sex marriage as "apostasy" and denied baby blessings or baptism to children of same-sex couples until they reached age eighteen and disavowed their parents' lifestyle, unless they received special permission from the First Presidency.
-This policy was intended to avoid creating conflict between what the children were taught at home and what they were taught at church.
-After huge backlash and deep hurt in and out of the church, it was rescinded in early 2019.
+This policy was allegedly intended to avoid creating conflict between what the children were taught at home and what they were taught at church.
+Russell M. Nelson claimed it had been revealed to the First Presidency and apostles as the will of the Lord.
+After huge backlash, mass membership resignations, and deep hurt in and out of the church, Nelson, now president of the church, rescinded the policy.

-I understand that the leaders of the church, like other people of faith, are doing what they believe is right.
+Though I deeply disagree with them, I understand that the LDS leaders, like other people of faith, are doing what they believe is right.
 Catholic Professor Robert P. George, a frequent ally of the church, said: "These forces tell us that our defeat in the causes of marriage and human life is inevitable.
 They warn us that we are on the wrong side of history.
 They insist that we will be judged by future generations the way we today judge those who championed racial injustice in the Jim Crow south.
 But history does not have sides.
 It is an impersonal and contingent sequence of events, events that are determined in decisive ways by human deliberation, judgment, choice, and action.
 The future of marriage and of countless human lives can and will be determined by our judgments and choices, our willingness or unwillingness to bear faithful witness, our acts of courage or cowardice.

 "Nor is history, or future generations, a judge invested with god-like powers to decide, much less dictate, who was right and who was wrong.
 The idea of a judgment of history is secularism’s vain, meaningless, hopeless, and pathetic attempt to devise a substitute for what the great Abrahamic traditions of faith know is the final judgment of Almighty God.
 History is not God.
 God is God.
 History is not our judge.
 God is our judge.
 One day we will give an account of all we have done and failed to do.
 Let no one suppose that we will make this accounting to some impersonal sequence of events possessing no more power to judge than a golden calf or a carved and painted totem pole.
 It is before God, the God of truth, the Lord of history, that we will stand.
 And as we tremble in His presence it will be no use for any of us to claim that we did everything in our power to put ourselves on the right side of history."